Autobiography of A Yogi

 have renounced riches and comforts to seek God and teach

+us wisdom!”
 It was well-known that Bhaduri Mahasaya had

 forsaken great family wealth in his early childhood, when